Borough Green to Sevenoaks Walk

 The suggested lunch place is the National Trust restaurant at Ightham Mote, some 6.9 km into the wealk, which is open at the same times as the house and additional weekends as well so worth checking; you do not need to pay the entrance fee to use the restaurant.

-If you prefer a pub lunch or for times when Ightham Mote is closed, between Plaxtol and Ightham Mote you could divert to the Chaser Inn in Shipbourne (tel 01732 811 168), some 6.6 km into the walk, a large and elegant pub which serves inventive food all day.
+If you prefer a pub lunch or for times when Ightham Mote is closed, between Plaxtol and Ightham Mote you could divert to the Chaser Inn in Shipbourne (tel 01732 811 168), some 6.6 km into the walk, a large and elegant pub which serves inventive food from an extensive menu, all day, every day.
+Booking ahead on a Sunday is advised.
 Directions to this pub are given in the main text.

 After Ightham Mote you used to be able to divert to the Padwell Arms, Stone Street but this pub closed as a pub some years ago: likewise The Snail, a pub-restaurant in Snail Street, as noted in earlier editions of the TO Book, closed down in September 2017.